ORNL/curifactory/sphinx/source/cli_guide.rst

     experiment compare_models -p sklearn_algs

-You can optionally specify multiple parameter files, where the combined returned :code:`Args` lists from each file are placed into a single list and passed into the experiment.
+You can optionally specify multiple parameter files, where the combined returned ``ExperimentParameters`` lists from each file are placed into a single list and passed into the experiment.

 .. code-block:: bash